 - natural resources (ore, minerals, water, land, lakes, seas, oceans, flora, fauna)

 - information resources (patents, data, sensors, designs, research, databases, computer clusters, online services) all of which will be open sourced

-- manufactured resources (buildings, manufacturing and production plants and types, farms, products in stores)
+- manufactured resources (buildings, manufacturing and production plants and types, living spaces, farms, products in stores)